+'''

 (ref.
 Section 1118(c)(4)(c))

+'''

-Staff is available for consultation with parents per their request during a 50-minute planning time daily, before school or after school.
-In addition to annual conferences in the fall, teachers and administrators respond to parent phone calls or emails regarding student's academic progress, program questions and concerns or suggestions within 24 hours as practicable.
-The building administration recruits and retains parent members of the SI team, also called the Parent Advisory Committee via personal invitation, website and monthly newsletters.
+Staff is available for consultation with parents per their request during a 50 minute planning time daily, before school or after school.
+In addition to annual conference in the fall of the year, teachers and administrators respond to parent phone calls or emails regarding student's academic progress, program questions and concerns or suggestions within 24 hours as practicable.

+The building administration recruits and retains parent members of the BIT (Building Improvement team), also called the Parent Advisory Committee via personal invitation, website and monthly newsletters.